dangell7/payid-python/README.md

 ### Linting

 We enforce linting on the code with flake8.
-Run with `flake8 airbnb` from the project root.
+Run with `flake8 smartbnb` from the project root.

 ### TODOs